Shielding guidance update

 Shielding in the future

-Shielding will be paused from 31 July 2020.
+Shielding has now been paused.
 Pausing, rather than stopping shielding is just a precaution and there are no plans for it to restart at the moment.
 The pause is indefinite, but it remains possible that it will need to reactivate the guidance if the risk increases in the future.

 Shielding and safety concerns

 It is impossible to guarantee safety in any walk of life.
 However, the level of risk in the community is now considered to be low.
-If this continues to be the case, from 31 July it will no longer be necessary for anyone who is in the extremely vulnerable category to have to shield.
+It is no longer necessary for anyone who is in the extremely vulnerable category to have to shield.

 What to do if your workplace does not practice social distancing